20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 We were all so glad when the war ended.
 I was sent back to HMCS Peregrine and from there was discharged in 1946.

-I think what we did was pretty important—all the services performed important jobs in the war effort. —Helen Betsy Mitchinson, Chatham, Ont.
+I think what we did was pretty important—all the services performed important jobs in the war effort. —Helen Betsy Mitchinson, Chatham, Ontario

 He and my mother, Madeline Puffer, were married in May 1947, and they, along with my three siblings and me, lived on a small farm in Manitoba for many years.
 The family moved to central Alberta in 1970, where I still reside, as does my brother, Keven.

-Sadly, Dad passed away on February 12, 2004. —Daylene Shaw, Rocky Mountain House, Alta.
+Sadly, Dad passed away on February 12, 2004. —Daylene Shaw, Rocky Mountain House, Alberta

 My father, David Sinclair Wilkinson, was born in Montreal on June 27, 1916, and was a member of the 17th Duke of York Royal Canadian Hussars Army Reserves.
 He enlisted in the Royal Canadian Airforce (RCAF) on June 6, 1942, and was posted to the auxiliary training facility at No. 5 Manning Depot, where he followed the required military training for newly enlisted members.